Russia travel advice

 The armed conflict in Ukraine has led to armed incursions and shelling in areas close to the Russian-Ukrainian border.
 Drone strikes, explosions, and fires have occurred further into Russia’s interior.
 The impacts of the armed conflict with Ukraine could also include:

-If you are in Russia, you should leave while commercial means are still available.
-If you remain in Russia, maintain a low profile.
+If you are in Russia, you should consider leaving the country by commercial means.
+If you remain in Russia, maintain a low profile..
 Canadians holding Russian citizenship may be subject to call-up for mandatory military service.

 Safety and security